 The basis for processing your information and how we use it

 Receiving and processing your personal data as a prospective student, as listed above, when you participate in school visits, educational fairs, when you visit AUBG and/or other AUBG-organized events in Bulgaria and abroad, is based on your consent - Art.
-6 (1) (a), and is exclusively used in the recruitment and application cycle.
+6 (1) (a), and is used in the recruitment and application cycle.

 Receiving and processing your personal data as an applicant, as listed above, when you apply for admission to AUBG on our portal, or through our local representatives or partnering institutions, is based on Art.
-6 (1) (b) – contractual obligation / pre-contractual obligation (steps at your request prior to entering into a contract with AUBG) and is exclusively used in the recruitment and application cycle.
+6 (1) (b) – contractual obligation / pre-contractual obligation (steps at your request prior to entering into a contract with AUBG) and is used in the recruitment and application cycle.

 Receiving and processing your special category personal data (if applicable) as part of your application package, is based on your consent - Art.
-9 (2) (a), and is exclusively used in the recruitment and application cycle.
+9 (2) (a), and is used in the recruitment and application cycle.

 In this respect, we use your personal data for the following:

 - to provide our core teaching, learning and research services to you, as outlined in AUBG Student Handbook, once you have enrolled at AUBG;

 - to administer financial aid and scholarships, according to eligibility requirements;